Alice of Champagne: Childhood

-Alice, born around 1193, was the daughter of Queen Isabella I of Jerusalem and her third husband, Count Henry II of Champagne.
-The Kingdom of Jerusalem had been established by western European knights in Palestine in the aftermath of the First Crusade in 1100 but it was nearly annihilated by the Egyptian sultan Saladin in 1187–89.
+Alice, born c.
+1193, was the daughter of Queen Isabella I of Jerusalem and her third husband, Count Henry II of Champagne.
+The Kingdom of Jerusalem had been established by western European knights in Palestine in the aftermath of the First Crusade in 1100 but was nearly annihilated by the Egyptian sultan Saladin in 1187–1189.
 The kingdom and two other Crusader states—the Principality of Antioch and County of Tripoli—survived in a small strip along the eastern Mediterranean coast due to the Third Crusade, proclaimed by the papacy for their rescue, but the city of Jerusalem remained in Muslim hands.
 Isabella's first marriage with the Jerusalemite aristocrat Humphrey IV of Toron had been annulled in preparation for her second marriage with an ambitious crusader leader, Conrad of Montferrat.
 As the only surviving child of King Amalric of Jerusalem, Isabella had a strong claim to rule the remnants of the kingdom along with her new husband.
-Their joint rule did not last long for Conrad was murdered by two members of the Assassins in 1192.
+Their joint rule did not last long as Conrad was murdered by two members of the Assassins in 1192.
 Urged by her subjects, the widowed Isabella quickly agreed to remarry.
-As a nephew of both Richard I of England and Philip II of France, Henry was an ideal candidate.
+As a nephew of both Kings Richard I of England and Philip II of France, Henry was an ideal candidate.
 Before joining the Third Crusade, he had bequeathed his French counties of Champagne and Brie to his brother, Theobald, should he die without issue.

 Henry married Isabella in May 1192 and assumed power in the Kingdom of Jerusalem, although he was never crowned king.
 They had two children who survived childhood, Alice and her younger sister Philippa.
-Henry and Aimery of Lusignan, the lord of Cyprus, agreed that Aimery's eldest surviving son was to marry Henry's eldest surviving daughter, and Henry promised the County of Jaffa as her dowry.
+Henry promised his eldest surviving daughter in marriage to the eldest surviving son of Aimery of Lusignan, lord of Cyprus, with the County of Jaffa as her dowry.
 Henry died unexpectedly when he fell from a tower in his palace in Acre on 10 September 1197.
-A month later, his widow chose Aimery, who had recently been crowned the first king of Cyprus, as her fourth husband.
-Although Alice and Philippa survived their father, their great-uncle Philip II of France invested their uncle Theobald III with Champagne and Brie in January 1198.
+A month later, his widow chose Aimery, who had recently been crowned the first king of Cyprus, as her fourth husband, while Philip II of France invested not the late count's daughters but his brother, Theobald III, with Champagne and Brie in January 1198.
 Theobald III died on 24 May 1201, leaving the counties under the regency of his widow Blanche of Navarre, who soon gave birth to a son, Theobald IV.
 Theobald IV's position was not secure because Alice and Philippa, both born while their father was count, could challenge their cousin's claim to his counties.

-Alice's mother and step-father, Queen Isabella and King Aimery, both died in 1205.
-Maria, Isabella's fourteen-year-old daughter with Conrad of Montferrat, ascended the throne while Isabella's half-brother John of Ibelin assumed the regency for the young queen.
+Alice's mother and stepfather, Queen Isabella and King Aimery, both died in 1205.
+Maria, Isabella's fourteen-year-old daughter by Conrad of Montferrat, ascended the throne while Isabella's half-brother John of Ibelin assumed the regency for the young queen.
 As Maria's eldest half-sister, Alice became heir presumptive, and she was placed under the guardianship of their maternal grandmother Maria Komnene.